d3/d3-selection/README.md

 <a name="selection_merge" href="#selection_merge">#</a> <i>selection</i>.<b>merge</b>(<i>selection</i>)

 Returns a new selection merging this selection with the specified *selection*.
-The returned selection has the same number of groups and the same parents as this selection; any null elements in this selection may be filled with the corresponding element from the specified *selection*.
+The returned selection has the same number of groups and the same parents as this selection.
+Any missing (null) elements in this selection are filled with the corresponding element from the specified *selection*, if present (not null).

 This method is commonly used to merge the enter and update selections after a [data-join](#joining-data).
 After performing operations on entering and updating elements separately, you can merge the two selections and perform additional operations, avoiding duplicate code.
 For example:

 ```js
 var circle = svg.selectAll("circle").data(data).style("fill", "blue"), // make updating circles blue